-KIA’S 2014 SORENTO SMALL SUV IS BRAND’S BEST SELLER
+KIA’S 2015 SORENTO SMALL SUV REMAINS BRAND’S BEST SELLER

 By Tom Crosby

-Control buttons are easy to reach and control.
-At night illuminated door handles are a nice feature, as are the chimes and “Goodbye” on the dashboard screen when you push-button the engine off.
+Parking sensors help when squeezing into tight spaces, along with folding side mirrors.
+At night door handles are illuminated and “Goodbye” appears on the dashboard screen when you push-button the engine off.

-Kia offers a dozen vehicle choices and is owned by Hyundai.
+Safety ratings have been high in both federal and insurance crash tests.
 Kia means “to arise, come up out of Asia” in Chinese.

 LIKES: Handling, ride, cargo space, visibility, interior

-BOTTOM LINE: Sorento improvements keep pushing it up SUV food chain.
+BOTTOM LINE: Sorento improvements just keep pushing it up the small SUV food chain.

 - Wheelbase 106.3 inches